Artist: George Warren

 - Artist Bio

 George Warren was born in 1988 and lives and works in County Wexford and in Dublin.
-His undergraduate degree was undertaken at the Fine Art Department of the Dublin Institute of Technology and at the Hogeschool voor de Kunsten Utrecht, Netherlands.
+His undergraduate degree was undertaken at the Fine Art Department of TU Dublin (DIT at the time) and at the Hogeschool voor de Kunsten Utrecht, Netherlands.
 He was awarded an MFA at the National College of Art and Design (NCAD), Dublin, in 2012.

 “Every time I start a new painting I try to forget what I’ve done, try to go in there fresh every time.”